Joseph Standing: Missions

 Local opposition to Mormonism increased as Standing and other elders increasingly gained converts in rural areas in North Georgia.
 Mormon missionaries were seen by some as spiritual carpetbaggers, deceivers who preyed on the poor and uneducated.
 The majority of those who were baptized into the faith followed the church's council to "gather with the Saints" and left their homes for Mormon settlements in Utah and Colorado.

 Joseph Brown, former Georgia Governor (1857–1865) and future U.S. Senator (1880–1891), told the New York Herald;

-In traveling through the section about Dalton, embracing particularly the lower part of Chatooga, the upper part of Floyd and Walker, Catoosa and Murray counties, I was astonished to find what a hold the Mormons have on various communities.
-In each of these counties they have staunch believers and in most of them small congregations.
-Elders canvas through these counties continually and preach regularly.
-Every few months they send off bunches of converts for Utah.
-One of the strangest features of the whole matter is that no one can explain why the Mormon elders have chosen this section for their field of operations.
-They can be heard of no where in Georgia, Alabama or the Carolinas outside of this mountainous area, covering a dozen or so counties.
-It may be because these counties are off the railroad, comparatively inaccessible and inhabited in certain localities by uneducated people.

-As the threat of violence toward Mormons increased, Standing sent a letter to Georgia Governor Alfred H. Colquitt on June 12, 1879 briefly outlining the activities of armed mobs in Whitfield County and requesting assistance.
+As the threat of violence toward Mormons increased, Standing sent a letter to Georgia Governor Alfred H. Colquitt on June 12, 1879, briefly outlining the activities of armed mobs in Whitfield County and requesting assistance.